-The financial statements are special purpose financial statements prepared by the Board in order to meet the needs of the Archbishop of the Archdiocese of Sydney.
-The Board has determined that CDF is not publicly accountable nor a reporting entity and therefore it is not necessary for CDF to comply with all of the requirements of the Australian Accounting Standards and other mandatory financial reporting requirements promulgated by the Australian Accounting Standards Board (AASB).
+The financial statements are general purpose financial statements prepared by the Board of CDF in order to meet the needs of the Archbishop of the Archdiocese of Sydney.
+The Board has determined that CDF is not publicly accountable and therefore it is not necessary for CDF to comply with all of the requirements of the Australian Accounting Standards and other mandatory financial reporting requirements promulgated by the Australian Accounting Standards Board (AASB).

-The financial statements were authorised for issue by the Board on 23 September 2021.
+The financial statements were authorised for issue by the Board on 29 September 2022.